 Enhancing Collaboration:

-UNSW: The project will enhance collaboration with current members of the School of Computer Science and Engineering at UNWS, namely A/Prof R. van der Meyden and the study of epistemic protocols, Prof M. Thielscher and his work on general game playing, Dr D. Rajaratnam, Dr B. Hengst, Prof M. Pagnucco, Prof C. Sammut and his their work wiith Prof Thielscher on architectures for robotics, Prof C.C.
+UNSW: The project will enhance collaboration with current members of the School of Computer Science and Engineering at UNWS, namely A/Prof R. van der Meyden and the study of epistemic protocols, Prof M. Thielscher and his work on general game playing, Dr D. Rajaratnam, Dr B. Hengst, Prof M. Pagnucco, Prof C. Sammut and their work with Prof Thielscher on architectures for robotics, Prof C.C.
 Morgan and his work on verification of information flow security.
 Dr Rubin will be invited to join the recently formed multidisciplinary interest group in Blockchain, Smart Contracts and Cryptocurrency, co-ordinated by A/Prof van der Meyden.

 Australia: Dr Rubin has contacted two experts in planning and agent programming languages, who have agreed to form collaborations on the topic of this project: Nir Lipovetzky, Lecturer at the University of Melbourne, and former PhD student of Hector Geffner; and Sebastian Sardina, Associate Professor at RMIT University.